-ViroPharma Inc. (VPHM) lost a bid for a court order temporarily blocking U.S. Food and Drug Administration marketing approval of generic forms of its biggest-selling drug, the antibiotic Vancocin.
+ViroPharma Inc. (VPHM:US) lost a bid for a court order temporarily blocking U.S. Food and Drug Administration marketing approval of generic forms of its biggest-selling drug, the antibiotic Vancocin.

 U.S. District Judge Ellen Segal Huvelle in Washington yesterday denied the company’s bid for injunctive relief in a 42-page ruling, saying ViroPharma failed to show it was likely to prevail on its claim the government decision was arbitrary or that the restraint would be in the public interest.